bpython/bpython/doc/sphinx/source/man-bpython.rst

                                     plugins.
 Use -- to pass options to the plugin.
 -s <port>, --server=<port>          Run an eval server on port <port>.
 This
-                                    options forces the use of a Twisted reactor.
+                                    option forces the use of a Twisted reactor.

 Keys
 ----